Voting in the United States

 - Grades: 3–5, 6–8

 Voting is a process by which a person or a group of people expresses an opinion formally or officially.
-Although people vote in many situations (such as when students elect class officers at school), voting usually refers to the act of citizens choosing candidates for public office or deciding on public issues and laws.
+People vote in many situations (such as when students elect class officers at school).
+But voting usually refers to the act of citizens choosing candidates for public office or deciding on public issues and laws.
 In the United States, people vote at the local, state, and federal (national) levels.

 Voting in the United States